 Are there specific resource requirements for my centre?
 Yes, there are specific requirements for some units and we've detailed these in the individual units.
-For example, for Unit 1 you will need scientific calculators

-Unit 3 you will need at least lathes and or milling machines and preferably with a CNC option on at least one machine lathe or milling machine (depending on the option you choose).
-You will also need an appropriate range of metalworking hand tools including measuring and marking out.

-Unit 4 you will need multimeters and all the hand tools and equipment we listed in the unit.
-You will also need oscilloscopes and signal generators, as well as fume extraction for soldering etc.

-Unit 5 you will need a range of hardware devices to programme such as Arduino Raspberry PI or similar (these will be PIC or PLC devices).

-Unit 6 you will need suitable CAD software.

-Unit 7 you will need hand tools, soldering, welding, adhesives and assembly consumables.

-Unit 8 you will need workshop manuals, hand tools, general and specialist (for a specific purpose) diagnostic tools.
-Repair consumables (oil or air filters) etc.

-Health and safety

-Please also make sure your learners are provided with appropriate physical resources, such as protective equipment and/or clothing, wherever this is appropriate.
+For example, for Unit 4, Leading sport and physical activity sessions, learners will need access to a participant or group of participants and appropriate facilities in order to deliver sports or activity sessions.
+Health and safety Please also make sure your learners are provided with appropriate physical resources, such as protective equipment and/or clothing, wherever this is appropriate.
 You and your centre must take care and follow all health and safety requirements and quality assurance procedures specific to each practical activity.
 You must make sure the appropriate health and safety policies are in place for equipment used by learners, even if the equipment isn't specified in the unit content.

-Assessment

-Your centre must provide appropriate examination facilities for learners that comply with the Joint Council for Qualifications (JCQ) Instructions for Conducting Examinations.

-How are these qualifications assessed?

-The Certificate and Diploma qualifications are assessed using a combination of:

-- external assessment, which we set and mark - internal assessment, where the tutor assesses learners' work which we externally moderate..

-How are these graded?

-Unit 1 is graded achieved / not achieved.
+Assessment Your centre must provide appropriate examination facilities for learners that comply with the Joint Council for Qualifications (JCQ) Instructions for Conducting Examinations.
+How are these These qualifications are assessed using a combination of: qualifications assessed? • external assessment, which we set and mark assessed? internal assessment, where the tutor assesses learners' work which we externally moderate.
+How are these Unit 1 is graded achieved / not achieved. graded?
 All the other units achieved will be graded as Pass, Merit or Distinction.
 Learners who don't achieve a pass in a unit will be unclassified.
 A learner must get at least a pass for every unit to be awarded the qualification they have entered for.

-The Certificate and Diploma qualifications are graded using a Pass, Merit, Distinction, Distinction (and Unclassified) structure.
+The Award qualification will be graded using a Pass, Merit, Distinction (and Unclassified) structure.
+The Certificate and the Diploma qualifications are graded using a Pass, Merit, Distinction, Distinction (and Unclassified) structure.

-The Award qualification is graded using a Pass, Merit, Distinction structure.

 You'll find full details about the rules for achieving a qualification and about grading in section 10 'How to calculate the qualification grade'.

-Availability and funding

-The Certificate and Diploma qualifications are designed to meet the funding requirements of a 16-19 study programme and 19-23 entitlement.

-To check if these qualifications are approved for delivery and funding in your country you must visit the following websites for the latest information:

-England

-Register of Regulated Qualifications - Ofqual's register of regulated qualifications

-Education and Skills Funding Agency for funding education and training for learners14-19 years in England.
-This list was formerly known as the section 96
+Availability and funding These qualifications are designed to meet the funding requirements of a 16-19 study programme and 19-23 entitlement.
+To check if these qualifications are approved for delivery and funding in your country you must visit the following websites for the latest information: England Register of Regulated Qualifications - Ofqual's register of regulated qualifications Education and Skills Funding Agency for funding education and training for learners14-19 years in England.
+This list was formerly known as the section 96 Wales Qualifications in Wales database (QiW) - for information on approved and designated qualifications in Wales including funding Northern Ireland Register of Regulated Qualifications - for England and Northern Ireland NIEFQAN - Approval of qualifications by the Department of Education in Northern Ireland Department for the Economy for public funding in Northern Ireland.

-Wales

-Qualifications in Wales database (QiW) - for information on approved and designated qualifications in Wales including funding

-Northern Ireland

-Register of Regulated Qualifications - for England and Northern Ireland

-NIEFQAN - Approval of qualifications by the Department of Education in Northern Ireland

-Department for the Economy for public funding in Northern Ireland.

 Use the Qualification Number (QN) when you're looking for information on qualification eligibility for public funding.
+If you have any queries about funding for these qualifications email us at funding@ocr.org.uk .
+Performance information We've designed the Certificate and Diploma qualifications to meet the Department for Education (DfE) requirements for qualifications in the Technical Certificate category of the 16 to 19 performance tables.
+You'll find information on: performance tables for England on the Department for Education website performance points for Northern Ireland on the Department of Education website • performance measures for Wales on Qualifications in Wales database (QiW).
+If you have any queries about this performance information then please email ims@wales.gsi.gov.uk .